KSkwarczynski/Bash/hybridAnalysis/Readme.md

-Script use in hybrid analysis

-EXPAND
+Script which help to prepare envirorment for Hybrid Analysis, should be executed in numerated order.

+## Macros description
+**0_MakeAnalysisStructure.sh**